gardener/gardener/docs/concepts/operator.md

 This is quite unfortunate since this requires separate tooling, processes, etc.
 A lot of production- and enterprise-grade features were built into Gardener for managing the seed and shoot clusters, so it makes sense to re-use them as much as possible also for the garden cluster.

-**⚠️ Consider this component highly experimental and DO NOT use it in production.**

 ## Deployment

 There is a [Helm chart](../../charts/gardener/operator) which can be used to deploy the `gardener-operator`.